 The default says the older you get, the slower your mind turns and less imaginative you become.
 Hogwash.
 When I was a child, I thought like a child and I learned like a child.
 Meaning, I blindly accepted whatever authority figures told me and didn’t know how to ask good questions.
 Now that I’ve grown, I know enough to know what (or who) to question.
 I also know if you assume there is more than just the default, you usually find a more suitable way.
 And that’s imagination working right there.

 We become what we tell ourselves.
-The term “self-fulfilling prophecy” exist for a reason.
+The term “self-fulfilling prophecy” exists for a reason.
 So let’s test and see what the real scuttlebutt is between brains and exercise, yeah?